 Servair purchases a wide variety of products and services at its Paris units and stations.

 With nearly 700 main suppliers and over 3,500 active food product references each month, the purchasing function is essential.

 An indicator for local purchasing is being implemented and will be published next year.

-In large part, these purchases are made up of food products plus technical purchasing (nearly 50%) such as temping, security, and acquisition and maintenance of industrial equipment.
+In large part, these purchases are made up of food products plus technical purchasing (nearly 60%) such as temping, security, and acquisition and maintenance of industrial equipment.

-Our purchasing practices are guided by the desire for balanced development and shared values with our suppliers and service providers.
+Our purchasing practices are driven by the pursuit of balanced growth and shared values with our suppliers and service providers.